Social Listening: How to Find Exactly What You’re Looking For

 - Proximity: to find apple when it’s up to three words away from orange, type in: “apple orange”~3

 - If you’re still getting too many results, try looking at the Theme Cloud.
-If you recognise any words that are irrelevant to your campaign, add them to Box 3 in the Social Search
+If you recognize any words that are irrelevant to your campaign, add them to Box 3 in the Social Search